GreenBitAI/green-bit-llm/docker/README.md

 ## Build Docker Image

 1. Build the bitorch engine image according to [these instructions](https://github.com/GreenBitAI/bitorch-engine/blob/HEAD/docker/README.md).
-2. Now you should be able to build the image by running the following commands:
+2. Now you should be able to build the image by running the following commands (if you used a custom image name or tag, you can adjust with `--build-arg FROM_IMAGE="bitorch/engine:custom-tag"`):
 ```bash
 # cd docker
 # you should be in this `docker` directory